logologo

 2. In the case of a deceased person, ownership may transfer to their estate, and distribution of the contents will be governed by the deceased person's will or state laws regarding intestacy if there is no will.

-How Much Does a safety Deposit Box Cost Monthly?
+How Much Does a Safety Deposit Box Cost Monthly?

 1. The average charges of a safety deposit box vary upon the size of the box.